Etiquette Tips for Eating at a Buffet

 Buffet Etiquette Faux Pas

 • Please do not cough or sneeze near the food.
-Step out of the line or turn away and use a napkin or handkerchief to cover your mouth and nose.
+Step out of the line or turn away and sneeze into your elbow to cover mouth and nose.

 • Don’t be a space invader, reaching around or in front of someone who is serving himself, or standing too close.
 Respect personal space.